Skip to main content

 Does MedPrecision handle rural health clinic and critical access hospital reimbursement?

 Absolutely.
-We understand the cost-based and enhanced reimbursement methodologies that apply to rural health clinics and critical access hospitals in South Dakota.
+We understand the cost-based and improved reimbursement methodologies that apply to rural health clinics and critical access hospitals in South Dakota.
 Our team ensures these facilities bill at the correct rates, capture all qualifying encounters, and receive the full reimbursement they are entitled to under federal and state programs.

 How does MedPrecision support telehealth for remote South Dakota practices?